kuhnerdm/wow-addon-updater/README.md

 * ~~Add support for more addon providers (namely WoWInterface)~~ Thanks to https://github.com/Saritus for the WoWInterface support!

 Thanks for checking this out; hopefully it helps a lot of you :)

+## Troubleshooting
+Error Traceback (most recent call last):
+  File ".\WoWAddonUpdater.py", line 7, in <module>
+    import SiteHandler
+  File "c:\...\wow-addon-updater\SiteHandler.py", line 3, in <module>
+    from termcolor import colored   # termcolor and colorama for colored output text
+ModuleNotFoundError: No module named 'termcolor'

+termcolor module not installed for Python run "pip install termcolor"

+If pip isn't found, then it's not in your environment variables, Conforim that "C:\Python36\Scripts\" and "C:\Python36\" are in your $PATH